Skip to main content

 The Fellows, along with representatives from their organisation, take part in this two year immersive structured programme to enhance their proposal-writing and pitching skills, develop fundraising and communication strategies, and leverage the expertise of their boards to broaden network.

-Current Fellows from Graffiti Theatre in Cork and Sing Ireland in Limerick will graduate in 2024.
+Current Fellows from Sample-Studios in Cork and Galway Community Circus in Galway will graduate in 2026.

 Graffiti's CEO Niall Cleary